| Home | Syllabi | Math Help |

 For Math Teachers

-1. Developing the Quadratic Formula
+2. Developing the Quadratic Formula (Presented at AMATYC and CMC3)

 Here, I show a variety of ways to develop the formula, including a graphical method I developed.
 The explanation of the graphical method first develops the graphing of a parabola and its various features.